 Casper College accepts credit from regionally accredited institutions of higher education that are on the American Council on Education’s Accredited Institutions of Post-Secondary Education list based on the following guidelines.

 - This institution will inquire about each veteran or veteran benefits eligible person’s previous education and training.
 Previous military transcripts will be evaluated and credit will be granted, as appropriate.
 The student will be made aware of the final decision.

 - Applicants request official transcripts from all previously attended institutions to be sent to Casper College.
 The transcripts become the property of Casper College and will not be released to a third party.

 - The Records Office will complete transcript evaluations for admitted students only.

 - The Records Office will use course descriptions to evaluate transcripts for content equivalency.
 If the course content is not apparent or the course description is not available, the Records Office may request the student to provide a course syllabus to be reviewed by the appropriate academic department.

 - The Records Office will determine the academic status and credits acceptable towards an associate’s degree or certificate program and general education requirements.
 Students may challenge the decision of the Records Office.

 - The Records Office will record previous coursework that is equivalent to Casper College courses on the student’s transcript.

 - Credit from an institution on the quarter system is converted to semester credits (a quarter credit is two-thirds of a semester credit).
 Fractions are not rounded up.

-- Grades of D or better will transfer to Casper College but may not meet prerequisites or program requirements.
+- Grades of C or better will transfer to Casper College but may not meet program requirements.